Still (BeBe & CeCe Winans album)

-Still is the seventh album by the duo BeBe & CeCe Winans, and was released in October 2009 on Malaco Records.
+Still is the seventh and final album by the duo BeBe & CeCe Winans, and was released in October 2009 on Malaco Records.
 It rose to No. 2 on the Billboard Top R&B/Hip-Hop Albums chart and No. 12 on the Billboard 200 chart.

 Overview

 Still won a Grammy Award for Best Contemporary R&B Gospel Album.
 The track "Grace" won in the category of Best Gospel Performance.